PixelsJr/CTF/README.md

 - **Username enumeration and password brute-forceability**: Some areas of the app allow you to enumerate account username's and then brute-force their passwords.
 - **Cross-Site Scripting (XSS)**: Some user input fields are vulnerable to a stored XSS vulnerability, allowing attackers to execute JavaScript code on every browser that might visit the page.
 - **Client-side validation bypass**: The attacker is able to break the app's front-end functionality in specific ways to do things they should not be able to do.
-- **Insecure Direct Object References (IDOR)**: Users can directly manipulate api calls to access unauthorized resources.
+- **Insecure Direct Object References (IDOR)**: Users can directly token values to access unauthorized resources.
 - **JWT token manipulation**: JWT tokens (that are used for authorization) can be modified and then signed in a way that the server accepts them.
 - **Local file inclusion (LFI)**: The attacker is able to cleverly manipulate a poorly-coded api and use it's output to be able to read all files on the server.
 - **File Upload Vulnerability**: A file upload functionality contains an RCE vulnerability, allowing the attacker to get shell access to the server hosting the webapp.